Skip to main content

 Disk

 Occupied disk space in percent or gigabytes.
-This accounts for the portion of disk space reserved for service needs and unavailable for database placement.
-For more information about reserving disk space, see the instructions Using disk space in a Kafka cluster
+This accounts for a portion of disk space that is reserved for service needs and is unavailable for database placement.
+For more information about disk space reservation, see the Using disk space in a Kafka cluster instructions

 Load Average

-average system load over a period of time.
-It shows how many processes are being handled by cluster cores.
+The average system load over a period of time.
+It shows the number of processes being processed by the cluster cores.
 The indicator is presented as three values — for one minute, five minutes, and 15 minutes.
-These values should not exceed the number of cores on the node
+These values must not exceed the number of cores on the node

 OOM